ryancairnes/OfficeDocs-o365seccomp/SecurityCompliance/archive-instant-bloomberg-data.md

 3. On the **Terms of service** page, click **Accept**.

-4. On the **Add credentials for Bloomberg SFTP site** under step 1, click **Download public keys and IP address**.

-5. Save a copy of the Keys.txt file to your local computer.
-This file contains the following three items that will be used to configure the Bloomberg SFTP site in Step 2:
+4. On the **Add credentials for Bloomberg SFTP site** under step 1, click **Download SSH key** and **Download PGP key** download links to save a copy of each public key file to your local computer.
+These files contain the following items that will be used to configure the Bloomberg SFTP site in Step 2:

    - SSH public key – This key will be used to configure Secure Shell (SSH) to enable a secure remote login when the connector connects to the Bloomberg SFTP site.